-Lavalier microphones (Also known as lav, lapel, or body mics): Lav mics are small microphones used for television, theatre, and public speaking applications to allow for hands-free operation.
+Lavalier microphones (also known as lavalier, lapel, or body mics): Lav mics are small microphones used for television, theatre, and public speaking applications in order to allow for hands-free operation.
 They are most commonly provided with small clips for attaching to collars, ties, or other clothing.

 Headsets: Similar to lav mics, headset mics are hands-free, offer a higher quality sound, and are less hidden than lav mics.
 They most commonly wrap around the head and position a mic in front of the performer or speaker’s mouth.

 Projectors and Screens

 A critical part of any presentation or visual event, projection systems project any visual medium onto a screen, or sometimes a wall.
 Projectors have become a mainstream item and many people possess a good bit of knowledge regarding their usage, however there are some important things to remember!

 Rear Projection vs. Front Projection: Most, if not all modern projectors can project onto a screen situated either in front or behind the intended audience with little to no quality loss.
 The main factor to consider when choosing between front or rear projection is the room in which the projector will be in.
 If people will be situated in front of the screen, it is best to opt for rear projection.
 Don’t forget to ask your AV company if their projectors can do both rear and front projection!

 HD vs. SD: Just like a TV or an online video, some projectors can project in high definition, while others only project in standard definition.
 Make sure you know whether your event’s visual elements require an HD or SD projector.
 The standard aspect ratio of an HD projector is 1080p.
 While an SD projector is most commonly 480p.
 Remember, you don’t always need an HD projector!
 For a simple text slideshow, you can save money by opting for an SD projector.

 Drapery and Lighting